Trump Says Charlie Kirk Murder Suspect Is In Custody: 'I Think We Have Him'

 "So much work has been done over the last two-and-a-half days.
 You know, it's amazing when you start off with that and then all of a sudden, you get lucky, or talent, or whatever it is."

 The 31-year-old Kirk, the co-founder of Turning Point USA, died Wednesday, Sept.
-10 after being shot in the neck during an event at Utah Valley University.
+10 after being shot in the neck during an event at Utah Valley University in Orem, Utah, about 40 miles southeast of Salt Lake City.

 He had been taking questions from members of a crowd of around 3,000 as part of his “Prove Me Wrong” debate, which encourages students to question and challenge his political and cultural beliefs.